Carbon-Labs/whitepapers/uto.md

 At its core, a UTO is a smart contract that can accept funds in exchange of tokens.
 Additionally, it can also accept funds that are payment for products and services provided by the UTO operator.

-Tokens are only created when eth is received.
+Tokens are only created when ZIL is received.

 There is no time limits on how long the UTO can accept funds in exchange for tokens.
 However, the UTO itself can be "paused" by the UTO owner.

 #### An example
 The UTO is launched with the following characteristics:

-* 1 ETH = 100 tokens
+* 1 ZIL = 100 tokens
 * Company running the UTO retains 10% of the tokens created.

-Buyer A sends 10 ETH to the contract, which results in 1000 Tokens being created.
+Buyer A sends 10 ZIL to the contract, which results in 1000 Tokens being created.
 900 are assigned to Buyer A and 100 are assigned to the Company.
-The ETH itself is locked into the contract.
-The Company does not have access to the ETH.
+The ZIL itself is locked into the contract.
+The Company does not have access to the ZIL.

-At this point each Token is worth 0.01 ETH.
+At this point each Token is worth 0.01 ZIL.

-**However**, the UTO contract can receive ETH that is not for token purchases.
+**However**, the UTO contract can receive ZIL that is not for token purchases.
 We refer to these as invoice payments.
-So carrying on with our example, let's assume that the UTO contract now has 100 ETH.
+So carrying on with our example, let's assume that the UTO contract now has 100 ZIL.
 The cost of token purchase is formulated such that the current UTO Token owners potential profit value is not decreased, that is we are guaranteeing that the price of a UTO token can not decrease due to supply.
 In fact, it can never go backwards in value.

 We can calculate the current value of a single token with the following formula:

-`TETH / IR = TV`
+`TZIL / IR = TV`

 where:

-**TETH** - Total ETH held in UTO\
+**TZIL** - Total ZIL held in UTO\
 **IR** - Current supply of UTO tokens\
 **TV** - Token Value